Steps to Becoming an Addiction Counselor in South Dakota

 If the BAPP approves the application, the candidate may then take the written examination necessary to pass to receive certification or licensure.

-Testing Process for South Dakota
+Addiction Counselor Testing & Examination Process in South Dakota

 Candidates must take the International Certification and Reciprocity Consortium (IC&RC) written examination.